-- I’ve led this with larger teams you can break the group into teams of 6 or less.
-Each team of 6 works independently then get together to share (or the facilitator finds commonalities & categorizes them) OR lead a series of focus groups with smaller teams separately.
+- I’ve led this with larger groups you can break the group into teams of 6 or less.
+Each team of 6 works independently then get together to share (or the facilitator finds commonalities and categorizes them) OR lead a series of focus groups with smaller teams separately.

 - At least 3 hours, I have led this over multiple days.

-1. Before the meeting it may prove helpful to decide on a goal (what-by-when) to be achieved or to send some pre-work to the participants for then to think about.
+1. Before the meeting, it may prove helpful to decide on a goal (what-by-when) to be achieved or to send some pre-work to the participants.
 Examples of pre-work: